-Amsterdam has 176 different nationalities, which makes it one of the most diverse cities in the world in terms of nationality.
+Amsterdam has 176 different nationalities, which makes it one of the most diverse cities in the world in terms of citizenship.

-Amsterdam began to expand prior to World War I. While it remained neutral in the war, food and heating fuel became scarce and there were riots and looting.
+Amsterdam began to expand before World War I. While it remained neutral in the war, food and heating fuel became scarce, and there were riots and looting.
 Germany invaded the Netherlands in 1940 and took control.
 Many Amsterdam citizens protected Jews, and were thus sent to concentration camps along with them.
 Over 100,000 Dutch Jews were deported to concentration camps, of which 60,000 were from Amsterdam.
 The most famous was Anne Frank, who died in the Bergen-Belsen concentration camp.